sjmayotte/route53-dynamic-dns/docs/install/docker.md

 ### `route53-dynamic-dns:dev`

 Automated build triggers with every `git push` to `master` branch.
-This version is not guarenteed to be stable.
+This version is not guaranteed to be stable.
 If you are looking for a stable version, please use `route53-dynamic-dns:v1.2.1` or `route53-dynamic-dns:latest`.

 ## Pull Image